Porvoon Energia reduces network temperatures with Gradyent

 Results

-Real-time optimisation
+Real-time optimisation to reduce temperatures

 The Digital Twin allowed the study of the local effect of temperature and hydraulics on specific users as well as the impact on the entire network and power plants.
 Multiple dynamic simulations were performed to cover the entire year and examine the effect at the level of each user, pipe and production unit in the network.
 This would be extremely challenging to accomplish using a conventional offline parametrised model.